infrastructure-alexson/github-actions-runner-podman/README.md

 ### Container won't start

 - Check: `podman logs github-runner`
-- Verify: `docker-compose` environment variables are set
+- Verify: `podman-compose` environment variables are set
 - See: [doc/TROUBLESHOOTING.md](doc/TROUBLESHOOTING.md)

 ### For all other issues